The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Proof of Theorem

-\paragraph{\cref{ass:kernels_dimensionality} captures natural ways of scaling to dimensionality.} The recursive formula in \cref{ass:kernels_dimensionality} is very close to the general form defined in \cref{ass:kernels_harmonizable}.
-The $1/j$ term simply prevents the covariance from becoming unbounded or degenerate as $j \to \infty$.
-We note that---by choosing the appropriate $\rho(\cdot)$ and $\phi(\cdot)$ function in \cref{eqn:lesbegue_steiltjes}---this $1/j$ term can correspond to ``natural'' scaling rates.
-For example: \begin{itemize} \item If $k(\cdot, \cdot)$ is isotropic, then \cref{eqn:lesbegue_steiltjes} can take the form:
+\paragraph{\cref{ass:kernels_dimensionality} captures natural ways of scaling to dimensionality.} The two requirements of \cref{ass:kernels_dimensionality} are mechanisms for defining reasonable sequences of covariance functions.
+The consistency requirement on $\mu_j$ ensures that covariance functions do not ``change significantly'' as dimensionality increases.
+The $1/j$ term simply prevents covariances from becoming unbounded or degenerate as $j \to \infty$.
+We note that---by choosing appropriate $\rho(\cdot)$ and $\phi(\cdot)$ functions in \cref{eqn:lesbegue_steiltjes}---this $1/j$ term can correspond to ``natural'' scaling rates.
+For example: \begin{itemize} \item If $k(\cdot, \cdot)$ is isotropic, then \cref{eqn:lesbegue_steiltjes} can be reduced to: